Skip to main content

 Start Cursor

-The start cursor is returned from a previous 'list' action when at least one more page of records is available.
+The start cursor returned from a previous list or query action when at least one more page of records is available.
+Used for pagination.

 List Users